Foods with folic acid

 Dear The Bee,

-Great question.
-There are a number of tasty choices for foods rich in folic acid.
-First, let's look at why it may be important to pay attention to folic acid intake.
+Great question and the good news is that there are a number of tasty choices for foods rich in folic acid.
+But, for those who are unfamiliar with this nutrient, it’s good to take a closer look at why it’s wise to pay attention to it in your dietary intake.